Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Numerical Experiment

 See Fig.~\ref{fig:time step_scaling} for a demonstration.

-\paragraph{\textbf{Resampling.}} We simulate the CR equation~\eqref{eqn:rate-matrix} with 37 temperatures $T_e$ from 5eV to 95eV with a step size of 2.5, 10 different total densities with $n_A=$[1e14, 2e14, 3e14, 4e14, 5e14, 6e14, 7e14, 8e14, 9e14, 1e15], and 40 different initial conditions.
-This results in a total of 14,800 trajectories.
+\paragraph{\textbf{Resampling.}} We simulate the CR equation~\eqref{eqn:rate-matrix} with 37 temperatures $T_e$ from 5eV to 95eV with a step size of 2.5, 10 different total densities \reva{with $n_A=$[1e14, 2e14, 3e14, 4e14, 5e14, 6e14, 7e14, 8e14, 9e14, 1e15] ($m^{-3}$), and 40 different initial conditions.
+Here we let the initial population for the states to be uniformly small except the ground states.
+Under different initial conditions, the final excited state accounts for different percentage of the total population $n_A$, ranging from 0.01\% to 2.2\%.} This results in a total of 14,800 trajectories.
 The dataset was collected with 1,000 time steps for each trajectory, leading to 14.8 million pairs of $(L_n, L_{n+1})$ in the flow map neural network training to learn latent dynamics.
 This large dataset is very expensive to train in practice.
 Additionally, there are a significant number of tiny time steps in each run, of which the corresponding flow maps are near-identity mappings (the first 500 time steps).
 This poses two challenges: first, the dataset size is substantial, and second, the presence of many near-identity mappings makes the training process difficult.
 To address these issues, we performed coarse sampling of the data.
 The purposes of this approach were to reduce the dataset size and to avoid the identity mappings.
 Instead of using all 1,000 time step data points, we performed coarse sampling to retain 161 points; see Fig.~\ref{fig:coarse_sample}.
 Note that time steps are selected to fully resolve the sharp transition of the dynamics.